cyanidecupcake/fab-moments-handbook/checkIn.md

 ##During the Chat
-The Listeners and the Askers should each have access to a computer with the Google Doc page open.
+The Listeners and the Askers should each have access to a computer with the Google Doc or Etherpad page open.

-As the chat takes place Listeners can write questions in the Google Doc that they want the Asker to ask.
+As the chat takes place Listeners can write questions in the Google Doc or Etherpad that they want the Asker to ask.

 Listen to what your FABpal is saying when they answer your question.
 Ask follow up questions if necessary.

 Remember to take turns, you should ask a question, then your FABpal should have the opportunity to ask you a question.

+When the chat is over, remember to thank your FABpals for talking with you.

 ## Starter Questions: